This made for some excellent bike riding!

 Back to my driveway.
 One of the activities that filled our days was riding our bikes.
 We went up and down the driveway, and through the yard sometimes, but mostly up and down the driveway.
 Marvin raced BMX and had one of those bikes first.
 I had a pink Huffy that used to be my older cousins'.

+June 1983.
 That's a Pinto in the corner.
-And the green electrical boxin the
+And the green electrical boxin the background is where the path through the field connecting our houses began. |

 We liked to make skid marks with our tires.
 It was so easy – remember coaster breaks?
 I would go over the handlebars if I got on a bike with coaster breaks now.